-Staying up to date on vaccines and well visits can help you stay healthy and well.
-And cancer screenings may even be arguably more important for your long-term health.
-Cancer screenings can catch cancer in its earliest stages, when it’s easier to treat and leads to better outcomes.
-So why have so many people delayed this vital care during the pandemic?
+Staying up to date on vaccines and well visits can help you stay healthy and well, and cancer screenings may even be more important for your long-term health.
+They can catch cancer in its earliest stages when it’s easier to treat and leads to better outcomes.

 The American Cancer Society (ACS) recommends these guidelines for getting a mammogram:

 - Women age 45 to 54 should get a mammogram every year.

 - Women age 55 and older should switch to mammograms every two years, or continue yearly screening.

 - Screening should continue as long as a woman is in good health and is expected to live 10 more years or longer.

 Other agencies offer different recommendations but ultimately your doctor can recommend a different screening schedule if you are at higher risk of developing breast cancer.

 A mammogram is a proven tool in lowering your risk of dying from breast cancer.
 Pushing back your annual or biannual screening by six months or a year can allow a cancer that could have been caught early to progress – which may mean it can be more difficult to treat.

 “Typically, if you are in good health or if you have a higher risk of breast cancer, you shouldn’t delay any screenings,” says Dr. Ibrahim Shalaby, oncologist at Providence’s Covenant Medical Group.

 Colon cancer screenings